taosdata/TDengine/docs/en/25-application/_03-immigrate.md

 TDengine does not support querying, or data fetching using the OpenTSDB query syntax but does provide a counterpart for each of the OpenTSDB queries.
 The corresponding query processing can be adapted and applied in a manner obtained by examining Appendix 1.
 To fully understand the types of queries supported by TDengine, refer to the TDengine user manual.

-TDengine supports the standard JDBC 3.0 interface for manipulating databases, but you can also use other types of high-level language connectors for querying and reading data to suit your application.
+TDengine supports the standard JDBC 3.0 interface for manipulating databases, but you can also use other types of high-level language client libraries for querying and reading data to suit your application.
 Please read the user manual for specific operations and usage.

 ## Historical Data Migration